Ir al contenido principal

 Yagnya, Sindoor Daan & Surja Pranam

-Yagnya happens in all Bengali wedding, where the wedding Pandit chants mantras.
-Once Yagnya is complete, the groom applies vermillion on the bride's hair parting using either a ring or a Dorpon or a small cane box.
+Yagnya happens in all Bengali weddings, where the wedding Pandit chants mantras.
+Once Yagnya is complete, the groom applies vermillion to the bride's hair using either a ring, a Dorpon, or a small cane box.
 The third step after Sindoor Daan is Surya Pronam.
-This happens on a Bangaal wedding as it takes place the next morning.
+This happens at a Bangaal wedding, which takes place the next morning.

 Khoi Fela & Saptapadi

 The bride stands in front of the groom and her brother fills a tray with puffed rice.
-The couple together then empties the tray into the holy fire.
-This custom is performed thrice.
+The couple then empties the tray into the holy fire.
+This custom is performed three times.
 The final step is the holy Saptapadi or the Saat phere.
-The couple walks around the Yagnya fire seven times while stepping on Paan and pushing grinding stones with feet.
+The couple walks around the Yagnya fire seven times while stepping on Paan and pushing grinding stones with their feet.

 It's a whole set of fun traditions in a Bengali wedding once the bride enters her new home.
 Let's take a look: